Chuyonm1/Snapchat_Database_iOS_App/README.md

 - This is an iOS app written in Swfit 5 and utilizes SwfitUI and CoreData
 - This app is designed to manage your Snapchat conversations so you'll never forget a conversation ever again
+- This app is compatible with iOS devices running iOS 13 or newer
 -------

 Usage